Conobi/politiscales/questions.md

 ### Rehabilitative Justice/Punitive Justice

-The ones in favor of the **Rehabilitative Justice** consider that the role of justice is to put the condemned on the “right path” again by making them understand why they should not do what they did and why they were condemned and by accompanying them all along the process.
+Those in favor of **Rehabilitative Justice** consider that the role of justice is to put the condemned on the “right path” again by making them understand why they should not do what they did and why they were condemned and by accompanying them all along the process.

-Conversely the ones in favor of the **Punitive Justice** consider that the role of justice is dissuasive, both for the condemned (to avoid recidivism) and for the rest of the society (by making them examples not to follow).
+Conversely the ones in favor of **Punitive Justice** consider that the role of justice is dissuasive, both for the condemned (to avoid recidivism) and for the rest of society (by making them examples not to follow).

 85. Prisons should no longer exist.
 86. It is unfair to set a minimal penalty for an offense or a crime.